 Health Professional Shortage Area (HPSA) Designation

 HPSA designations have an impact on eligibility determinations for primary care grants, special payments to providers for seeing Medicare and Medicaid beneficiaries, securing assistance from the National Health Service Corps (NHSC), as well as many other federal and state programs.
-(See Federal HPSA programs for a list of federal programs using HPSA designation status in some manner.)
+(See the list of federal Programs Using HPSA and MUA/P Designation.)

-PCO staff develop HPSA applications based upon a provider to population ratios, poverty levels, geographic, and other barriers to care in contiguous areas, and several health status measures.
+PCO staff develops HPSA applications based upon provider to population ratios, poverty levels, geographic factors, several health status measures, and other barriers to care.
 Staff collect data, analyze the data, write-up report results, and then send the applications to the Shortage Designation Branch for their review and action, on behalf of communities in need.

 Community Health Centers with Section 330 funding are automatically designated as HPSAs although "scoring" of the degree of shortage has not yet been fully implemented.
-For the most current list of HPSA designations, go to the Shortage Designation Branch.
-Periodically, PC/RHO staff post updated lists at the following links:
+For the most current HPSA or MUA/MUP information, please go to one of the following links: